 Samsung Galaxy S5 looks

-At the end of August, a rumour broke that claimed Samsung is looking to move away from using polycarbonate back covers for its phones.
+This would certainly fit with the rumour that claimed Samsung is looking to move away from using polycarbonate back covers for its phones.

 According to ET News, the company has sent engineers to Vietnam to investigate the feasibility of making smartphones with aluminium and magnesium backs.